-WAC 495E-110-240 Prohibited conduct under Title IX.
+495E-110-240 - Prohibited conduct under Title IX.

 Pursuant to RCW 28B.50.140(13) and Title IX of the Education Amendments Act of 1972, 20 U.S.C.
 Sec.
 1681, the college may impose disciplinary sanctions against a student who commits, attempts to commit, or aids, abets, incites, encourages, or assists another person to commit, an act(s) of "sexual harassment."

-For purposes of this supplemental procedure, "sexual harassment" ((encompasses the following conduct)) means conduct on the basis of sex that satisfies one or more of the following:
+For purposes of this supplemental procedure, "sexual harassment" means conduct on the basis of sex that satisfies one of more of the following: